Chinese court account of Gu Kailai trial

 "The accused Bogu Kailai and Zhang Xiaojun did not raise objections to the facts and the charge of intentional homicide.

-"The defence lawyers for the accused Bogu Kailai and Zhang Xiaojun respectively presented their defence.
-Bogu Kailai's defence believed that the victim bore some responsibility for the causes of the case; that Bogu Kailai's capacity for control was weaker than normal people's at the time of the offence; and that the accused had rendered major contributions by informing on the crimes of others; and he pleaded with the court to take into account general considerations in passing judgment.
-The defence for Zhang Xiaojun argued that he was an accomplice, and that in passing judgment on Zhang it should give a lighter punishment according to the law.
+"The defense lawyers for the accused Bogu Kailai and Zhang Xiaojun respectively presented their defense.
+Bogu Kailai's defense believed that the victim bore some responsibility for the causes of the case; that Bogu Kailai's capacity for control was weaker than normal people's at the time of the offence; and that the accused had rendered major contributions by informing on the crimes of others; and he pleaded with the court to take into account general considerations in passing judgment.
+The defense for Zhang Xiaojun argued that he was an accomplice, and that in passing judgment on Zhang it should give a lighter punishment according to the law.

 "The attorney engaged by the relatives of the victim submitted opinions on dealing with some of the criminal matters, and stated respect for the court's open trial.